The Geler Jones Collection

 Bought for the National Trust in 1993 by the National Heritage Memorial Fund, the collection, most of which was manufactured or used in the local Cardigan area, is now housed in a purpose-made building at the bottom end of the estate, just off the farm yard.

-It’s open every Wednesday and Friday – do take the opportunity to delve into this fascinating collection.
+It’s open every Wednesday and Friday from 18 March 2020 – do take the opportunity to delve into this fascinating collection.